George Pocock

-Admiral Sir George Pocock, KB (6 March 1706 – 3 April 1792) was an English Royal Navy officer who served in the Seven Years' War.
+Admiral Sir George Pocock (6 March 1706 – 3 April 1792) was a Royal Navy officer who served in the Seven Years' War.

 Family

 Pocock was born in Thames Ditton in Surrey, the son of Thomas Pocock, a chaplain in the Royal Navy.
 His great grandfather was Rev. Dr. Laurence Pocock, Rector of Brightwalton in Berkshire, and his ancestors had long been resident at adjoining Chieveley in the same county.